cncf/wg-serverless/workflow/spec/spec.md

 Each state has a "transition" definition that is used to determines which state to transition to next.

-To define a transition, set the "nextState" property in your transition definitions.
+To define a transition, the "nextState" property should be set in the transition definitions.

 Implementers can choose to use the states "name" string property for determining the transition, however we realize that in most cases this is not an